-Our backlog of orders at March 31, 2019 was approximately \$161,456,000 compared to approximately \$177,387,000 at March 31, 2018.
-The decrease is largely a result of divestitures and changing foreign currency rates.
+Our backlog of orders at March 31, 2020 was approximately \$131,030,000 compared to approximately \$161,456,000 at March 31, 2019.
+The decrease is a result of declining industrial markets globally due to COVID-19 and changing foreign currency rates.
 Our orders for standard products are generally shipped within one week.
 Orders for products that are manufactured to customer specifications are generally shipped within four to twelve weeks.
 Given the short product lead times, we do not believe that the amount of our backlog of orders is a reliable indication of our future sales.
-Fluctuations in backlog can reflect the project oriented nature of certain aspects of our business.
+Fluctuations in backlog can reflect the project-oriented nature of certain aspects of our business.